Key people

 Rebecca Dominguez

-Rebecca Dominguez (BA Hons, MLLP Hons) is Principal Solicitor / Clinical Supervisor with the Western Sydney University Justice Clinic and (Acting) Director, Clinical Legal Education in the School of Law.
+Rebecca Dominguez (BA Hons, MLLP Hons) is Director / Principal Solicitor with the Western Sydney University Justice Clinic and Interim Director, Clinical Legal Education in the School of Law.
 The WSU Justice Clinic is a community legal service where practicing lawyers and academics work on client cases and law reform and access to justice projects, run health justice outreach clinics, provide community legal education, operate the university's Student Legal Service, and teach the university's clinical legal and internship subjects.
-Prior to joining WSU, Rebecca was a senior lawyer in the Pro Bono Practice Group of Baker McKenzie specialising in human rights and social justice cases involving modern slavery, human trafficking, forced marriage, family violence, elder abuse, disability discrimination, employment, and refugee and asylum seeker claims.

 Our Staff